 Throughout 2007 WREP was shutdown to permit an extensive repair and replacement work to take place.
 The programme included section replacements in Georgia and Azerbaijan.
 The work was completed in the first quarter of 2008.
 During the shutdown other routes were used to deliver oil to world markets, so ensuring there was no impact on demand or ACG production.

-In the first quarter of 2021, the Sangachal terminal exported around 8 million barrels oil through the Western Route Export Pipeline (WREP).
+During the first three quarters of 2021, the Sangachal terminal exported about 24 million barrels oil through the Western Route Export Pipeline (WREP).

 WREP facilities include: